|

 architecture, there is a perfectly preserved Roman aqueduct, towering over

 the lower town (and one of the best restaurants).
+The castle looks like something out of Disneyland,

 which is not entirely surprising considering Disney nicked the design from